weyoss/redis-smq/docs/queues.md

 In a typical use case, both LIFO and FIFO queues use [brpoplpush](https://redis.io/commands/brpoplpush), which blocks the connection to the Redis server until a message is received.
 However, priority queues use pooling and lua scripting which introduce a little of overhead on the MQ and therefore priority queues are less performant than other queue types.

+In the next examples for simplicity we are going to use a `EQueueDeliveryModel.POINT_TO_POINT` [delivery model](queue-delivery-models.md) for all the queues.
+But you may choose any combination of `EQueueType` and `EQueueDeliveryModel` that fits your application.

 ## LIFO (Last In, First Out) queues

 ![RedisSMQ LIFO Queuing](redis-smq-lifo-queuing.png)